 HECM for Purchase when Upgrading

-In other cases, a senior homeowner might use the FHA HECM for purchase program to upgrade their living situation.
-They might want to increase their square footage to live out their retirement more comfortably, buy a home with a view that they can sit back and enjoy, or move into a property outfitted to suit their physical needs, such as one outfitted with handrails, wider doors, and wheelchair ramps.
+In some cases, a homeowner might use the FHA HECM for purchase program to improve their living situation.
+They might want new features, a better view, or a property outfitted to suit their physical needs.
 By using a reverse mortgage purchase, the homeowner may be able to upgrade properties while avoiding the monthly payments that come with a traditional mortgage.

 HECM for Purchase Considerations